Edmund Blinn House

 The Edmund Blinn House is located in Pasadena, Los Angeles County, California.
 It was listed on the National Register of Historic Places in 2001.

 History

 The Blinn House was designed in the Prairie School style by architect George Washington Maher, a follower of Louis H. Sullivan and a contemporary of Frank Lloyd Wright.
 The house was built in 1905, with an American Craftsman style attention to aesthetic integration.

 Women's City Club

-After it dissolved the previous year and after nearly 76 years in the house, the Women's City Club of Pasadena in 1921 gifted The Edmund Blinn House to Pasadena Heritage, who maintains its headquarters in the building.
+After it dissolved the previous year and after nearly 76 years in the house, the Women's City Club of Pasadena in 2021 gifted The Edmund Blinn House to Pasadena Heritage, which maintains its headquarters in the building.